STUDY JAPANESE ONLINE WITH NATIVES HERE

 There are different types of Soba, from the most consistent industrialized to homemade made from pure buckwheat which has a super fragile consistency.
 The noodles usually mix with the sauce of the dish causing a magnificent flavor.

-Japanese noodle type - soba
+Type of Japanese noodles - soba

 Different types of dishes with soba noodles